Delors/Course_W3M20014/1-Introduction to Number Theory.rst

 Procedure for determing the greatest common divisor (GCD) of two positive integers.

+.. admonition:: Definition

-Two integers are relatively prime if their only common positive integer factor is 1 (e.g. 7 and 9).
+    Two integers are **relatively prime** if their only common positive integer factor is 1 (e.g. 7 and 9, but also 3 and 8).

 Greatest Common Divisor (:ab:`GCD`)